LordDashMe/php-cryptor/README.md

 // Provide the key that will be using to encrypt the given content.
 $cryptor->key('password');

-// The plain text that will be process to encrypt.
+// The encrypted content that will be process to decrypt.
 $cryptor->content('YToyOntzOjc6ImNvbnRlbnQiO3M6MzI6...');

 // Execute the decryption process.